Geography of Vietnam: Mountainous

 The mountain plateaus in the north and northwest are inhabited mainly by tribal minority groups.
 The Dãy Trường Sơn (Annamite Range) originates in the Tibetan and Yunnan regions of southwest China and forms Vietnam's border with Laos.
-It terminates in the Mekong River Delta north of Hồ Chí Minh City (formerly Saigon).
+It terminates in the Mekong River Delta north of Ho Chi Minh City (formerly Saigon).

 These central mountains, which have several high plateaus, are irregular in elevation and form.
 The northern section is narrow and very rugged; the country's highest peak, Fan Si Pan, rises to 3,142 meters in the extreme northwest.
 The southern portion has numerous spurs that divide the narrow coastal strip into a series of compartments.
 For centuries these topographical features not only rendered north–south communication difficult, but also formed an effective natural barrier for the containment of the people living in the Mekong basin.

 Central Highlands

 Within the southern portion of Vietnam is a plateau known as the Central Highlands (Tây Nguyên), approximately 51,800 square kilometers of rugged mountain peaks, extensive forests, and rich soil.
 Comprising five relatively flat plateaus of basalt soil spread over the provinces of Đắk Lắk (or "Dac Lac"), Gia Lai, and Kon Tum, the highlands account for 16% of the country's arable land and 22% of its total forested land.
 Before 1975, North Vietnam had maintained that the Central Highlands and the Day Truong Son were strategic areas of paramount importance, essential to the domination not only of South Vietnam but also of the southern part of Indochina.
 Since 1975, the highlands have provided an area in which to relocate people from the densely populated lowlands.